 Human beings are socials animals.
-That is why we crave companionship.
-It always helps if someone is by your side and understands you.
+That is why do we crave companionship?
+Basic human nature you may say.
+It always helps, if someone is by your side and understands you.
 Nothing better, if that person is the love of your life.
 I call her ‘Honey’ and we usually take household related decisions collectively.
 Specially those relating to money.

 Following are few areas, where we complement each other to navigate between multiple alternatives that are available.